This text is translated into Russian by google automatic human level neural machine.

 A resident of Even-Bytantaisk district Lena Bochkareva received a grant in the same direction more recently - last year.
 The funds were invested in the construction of a livestock base in 36 kilometers from the village, in which the cowshed for 50 heads is responsible for the production of products.
 "Now I have 28 goals on the farm.
 To half the cowshed was not empty, I took to the base still 17 goals according to the contract, - explains Lena Bochkareva. - They are followed by two workers.
 The base itself is designed for three, but due to the insufficient number of goals, there are still enough two people.
 In the plans to increase the number of goals to 50-ti.
 I work to increase production, because according to the rules of the program, the output of rural products should grow by 10% annually. "

-As it turns out, today some landowners lack land.
-So, for example, a resident of Hamagatta village of Namsky district Alexander Zhirkov received a grant for 1 486 000 rubles in the direction of crop production in 2014.
-Its base for growing potatoes has two storage facilities - one for 35 tons, the second, unfinished due to lack of money - for 400 tons; also there is all the necessary equipment.
-Only the earth is missing.
+As it turns out, today some farmers do not have enough land.
+For example, Alexander Zhirkov, a resident of the village of Khamagatta, Namsky District, received a grant of 1 rubles for crop production in 486.
+Its potato-growing base has two storage facilities - one for 000 tons, the second, unfinished due to lack of money, for 2014 tons; there is also all the necessary equipment.
+Only land is missing.

 "On the field the size of 25 hectare, granted to me under the program, is 100% cultivation.
 The biggest difficulty for me is the lack of acreage, "agrarians said. - If you use the same arable land, then the harvest will decline year by year.
 In my plans to "grow" to 50 hectare of acreage - reaching this level, the cost of production will decrease and I will be able to sell potatoes more expensive.
 Now I have three permanent workers.
 In general, there are many people who want to work - they just need more space. "